 While every concept in this 1300-word post is worth the five or six minutes it will take to read it (and really should be read in its entirety), here's the TL;DR version.
-Before creating your buyer journey, you'll want to consider these four major components:
+Before creating your customer journey, you'll want to consider these four major components:

 - Use their language in your communication – When you understand what your prospective customer is going through, you can articulate the stage they’re in...sometimes better than they can.
 You know what?
 That makes them trust you.